What is a checkride for pilots?

 How to Become a Commercial Pilot

-Quick Navigation to Becoming a Commercial Pilot Introduction How Long Does It Take?
-Cost and Other Factors So, what are the 16 steps?
+So, what are the 16 steps?
 How do you become a commercial pilot flying a Boeing 787 as a Captain for a major airline?
 This 16-step guide is for you.
 Perhaps you’ve thought about flying as a hobby, but becoming a commercial pilot is actually a great career choice.
 What exactly defines a commercial pilot?
 Simply put, a commercial pilot is someone who has been approved by the FAA to charge for pilot services.
 Check Your Pilot Training Eligibility!
-Types of Commercial Pilots Whether you become a captain for Emirates, a fighter pilot as a U.S. Air Force veteran, or a corporate jet … Read more
+Types of Commercial Pilots Whether you become a captain for Emirates, a fighter pilot as a U.S. Air Force veteran, or a corporate jet pilot in India, the sky truly is the limit.
+How long does it take to become a … Read more

 How real is the pilot shortage?
 After 50 years as a pilot, I can tell you it’s very real and not improving any time soon.
 Here’s why…